WestedCrean/astroPaper/README.md

 AstroPaper is a Electron.js + Python app, serving random pictures from NASA's Astronomy Picture of The Day (http://apod.nasa.gov/)

 Feel free to fork it, tweak it and send a pull request!
-I plan to move from astronomy-only pictures to choosing your wallpaper genre
+I plan to move from astrophotography to other pictures also, to let a user choose his/her own wallpaper genre.

 ## ☑ TODO